nightroman/Invoke-Build/README.md

 * *Build-Checkpoint.ps1* - invokes persistent builds using the engine
 * *Build-Parallel.ps1* - invokes parallel builds using the engine
 * *Resolve-MSBuild.ps1* - finds the specified or latest MSBuild
+* *Show-TaskHelp.ps1* - shows task help, used on WhatIf calls
 * *InvokeBuild-Help.xml* - external content for Get-Help
 * *ib.cmd* - Invoke-Build helper for cmd.exe